Daniel Radcliffe: 2002–2008: West End and Broadway Theatre debut

 In 2002, Radcliffe made his stage debut as a celebrity guest in a West End production of The Play What I Wrote, directed by Kenneth Branagh—who also appeared with him in the second Harry Potter film.
 He appeared in the film December Boys, an Australian family drama about four orphans that was shot in 2005 and released to theaters in mid-September 2007.
 On 13 April 2006, a portrait of Radcliffe by Stuart Pearson Wright was unveiled as part of a new exhibition opening at the National Theatre, before being moved to the National Portrait Gallery.

 In 2007, Radcliffe co-starred with Carey Mulligan in My Boy Jack, a television drama film shown on ITV.
 The film received mostly positive reviews, with several critics praising Radcliffe's performance as an eighteen-year-old who goes missing in action during a battle.
 Radcliffe stated, "For many people my age, the First World War is just a topic in a history book.
 But I've always been fascinated by the subject and think it's as relevant today as it ever was."
 Later that year, he published several poems under the pen name Jacob Gershon—a combination of his middle name and the Hebrew version of his mother's maiden name Gresham—in the underground fashion magazine Rubbish.

-At age seventeen, in a bid to demonstrate people that he was prepared for adult roles, Radcliffe starred in a West End revival of Peter Shaffer's play Equus at the Gielgud Theatre.
+At age seventeen, in a bid to demonstrate that he was prepared for adult roles, Radcliffe starred in a West End revival of Peter Shaffer's play Equus at the Gielgud Theatre.
 The piece had not been revived since its first run in 1973.
 Radcliffe took on the lead role of Alan Strang, a stable boy who has an obsession with horses.
-Advance sales topped £1.7 million, and the role generated significant pre-opening media interest, as Radcliffe performed a nude scene.
+Advance sales topped £1.7 million.
+The role generated significant pre-opening media interest, as Radcliffe performed a nude scene.
 Equus opened on 27 February 2007 and ran until 9 June 2007.
 Radcliffe's performance was acclaimed, as critics were impressed by the nuance and depth of his against-type role.
 Charles Spencer of The Telegraph wrote that the actor "displays a dramatic power and an electrifying stage presence that marks a tremendous leap forward."
 He added: "I never thought I would find the diminutive (but perfectly formed) Radcliffe a sinister figure, but as Alan Strang ... there are moments when he seems genuinely scary in his rage and confusion."
 The production transferred to Broadway at the Broadhurst Theatre in September 2008.
 Radcliffe continued in the lead role, starring alongside Kate Mulgrew, Anna Camp, and his Harry Potter co-star Richard Griffiths.
 Radcliffe was nervous about reprising the role on Broadway as he considered American audiences to be more discerning than those in London.
 Radcliffe's performance was nominated for a Drama Desk Award.